BGCI Sustainability Challenge

 Submit a case study

-Following on from our surveys above, we are collecting case studies of best practice sustainability examples in gardens – these will be used to develop our next technical review on sustainability but also towards the scale up of our project.
+We are collecting case studies of best practice sustainability examples in gardens – these will be used to help scale up of our project.
 We are looking for case studies in the following areas:

 - Sustainable food